DeepBrain Chain (DBC) Price Hits $0.0019 on Major Exchanges

-DeepBrain Chain (DBC) traded 3.6% higher against the U.S. dollar during the one day period ending at 15:00 PM E.T. on November 15th.
-One DeepBrain Chain token can now be bought for $0.0019 or 0.00000005 BTC on cryptocurrency exchanges.
-DeepBrain Chain has a total market cap of $6.22 million and $315,969.80 worth of DeepBrain Chain was traded on exchanges in the last day.
-Over the last week, DeepBrain Chain has traded down 6.6% against the U.S. dollar.
+DeepBrain Chain (DBC) traded down 1.7% against the US dollar during the 1 day period ending at 11:00 AM Eastern on November 18th.
+One DeepBrain Chain token can currently be purchased for about $0.0019 or 0.00000005 BTC on major cryptocurrency exchanges.
+DeepBrain Chain has a total market capitalization of $5.97 million and $382,039.03 worth of DeepBrain Chain was traded on exchanges in the last day.
+Over the last week, DeepBrain Chain has traded 11.3% lower against the US dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.